 Cutting Table: metro rack with LINNMON table top $19.99 47" top fits perfect, and has a bit of an overhang, but there isn't a wobble.
 It's also a hollow core so if I need to mix up the location I can.

 Metro Racks: These are widely available.
 Mine are from Costco, steel and very heavy, but they've survived several moves, climbing toddlers, and don't tip over.
 Lighter weight and cheaper aluminum racks are available too.
-Check online, restaurant supply, even Target.
+Check Amazon, restaurant supply, even Target.
+I topped this half a rack with a table top from IKEA just for a cutting surface.

 My chair and plastic mats are IKEA too, I'm not entirely in love with them but they were white, cheap, and work for now.